freshnewkicks/tsg_assessment_tduke/README.md

 using `useReducer()`, making use of slices).

 The CSS/SCSS would absolutely get a makeover, it is at times somewhat sloppy and I would like to improve on that.

+Finally, the images don't randomly fetch on the Index page for the articles.
+I noticed that as I was nearing completion, and that is a quick fix I could implement, using the same technique I used in the `Article` component.